If you don’t tell us when these changes happen, you may be doing the wrong thing.

 What happens if you don’t tell us

 If you don’t tell us about changes in your life, we may pay you too much.
-If this happens you’ll have to pay the money back.
+If this happens you’ll have to pay the money back, plus a fee.